cheriangeorge/System-Commands-course/Week3.md

     - display values of all elements of the array
   - `unset ‘hash[“a”]’`
     - delete an element with index a in the array
+  - Can do everything in the indexed array except append because there is nothing called the end of the array as there is no sequence for the elements of a hash